Originally published Nov 25, 2020

 As the pandemic continues, so does many Albertans’ financial concerns.
 We’ve created a list of both federal and provincial relief programs that are currently available.
 Talk to your local credit union for more information or assistance.

-Canada Recovery Benefit (CRB) gives $1,000 for a two-week period to employed and self-employed individuals who are directly affected by COVID-19 and are not entitled to Employment Insurance (EI) benefits.
+Canada Recovery Benefit (CRB) gives $600 for a two-week period to employed and self-employed individuals who are directly affected by COVID-19 and are not entitled to Employment Insurance (EI) benefits.
+The Canadian Revenue Agency (CRA) will withhold 20% on this payment.

 Canada Recovery Sickness Benefit (CRSB) gives $500 for a 1-week period to employed and self-employed individuals who are unable to work because they are sick or need to self-isolate, or have an underlying health condition that puts them at greater risk.